-Leverage landing pages for your next account-based marketing campaign
+Leverage post-click landing pages for your next account-based marketing campaign

 Account-based marketing is gaining momentum and with good reason.
 This B2B strategy increases trust and builds relationships with potentially high-value accounts that can generate additional business for years to come.

-You too can create hyper-targeted campaigns and incorporate personalization into your ABM strategy using Instapage, the 100% customizable landing page platform.
+You too can create hyper-targeted campaigns and incorporate personalization into your ABM strategy, sign up for an Instapage Enterprise demo today.

 See the Instapage Enterprise Plan in Action.